Docs

 Option B: Build from Source

-Clone the repo and run the full seven-script build pipeline on an Arch Linux host.
+Clone the repo with submodules and run the build pipeline.
+Requires an Arch-based host (uses pacman/makepkg).

 View source ↗

-JARVIS OS is built through a sequence of seven modular scripts.
-Each script handles one stage of the build and can be audited independently.
+JARVIS OS is built through a sequence of modular scripts (00 through 07, plus a kernel build step 03b).
+Each script handles one stage and can be audited independently.
+All scripts live in the scripts/ directory and are orchestrated by a Makefile.

 01